aunum/model-os/docs/core_types.md

 ```

 ## Packages
-Packages are versioned filesystems
+Packages are immutable versioned filesystems

 ```sh
 $ mdl push ./mnist/ mnist --version v1.2.3
 ```

-This will result in an artifact like `acme.org/ml-project:pkg-mnist-v1.2.3`
+This will result in an artifact like `acme.org/ml-project:pkg.mnist.v1.2.3`

 List all packages